austin3207/ERS---E2E-Application/README.md

 Managers are able to approve or deny pending claims as well as view old claims.

 Running the application requires a MySQL DB connection with tables that conform to the models used.
-The frontend currently runs on http://localhost:7000 by default.
+The application currently runs locally on http://localhost:7000 by default.

 Features:
   - Login Functionality